Pawebf1/sam-php/README.md

-# LAMP stack built with Docker Compose

-A basic LAMP stack environment built using Docker Compose.
+# Recruitment task in php

 It consists of the following:

 * PHP
-* Apache
+* Nginx
 * MySQL
 * phpMyAdmin
-* Redis

 ## Installation

 * Clone this repository on your local computer
 * Configure .env as needed
 * Run the `docker-compose up -d`.
+* Install required packages

 ```shell